RiverProfileApp/RiverProfileApp/README.md

 # RiverProfileApp

 ## Seting up your own implementation of the server
-Global stream profiler web app.
+Global river profile web app.

 To set up, add the appropriate directories in, global variables in profiler_app.py, eg: